 - We believe the greatest impact we can make on human health is through our science.
 This is where we focus, partnering with others where needed to find sustainable solutions for patient access to our innovation. - We develop pricing strategies based on country-specific circumstances and recognise the need to balance government health budgets.
 In high-income countries, we apply a value-based approach to price our medicines according to the benefit we bring to patients and health systems, measured by clinical, economic and social outcomes.
-We collaborate with global health partners to increase our impact in lower income countries. - Intellectual property (IP) underpins the system that has led to transformational medical breakthroughs.
-IP protections can coexist with mechanisms to improve access to medicines, and the least developed countries are not required to enforce IP rights for medicines before the year 2033.
-We believe the root cause of healthcare challenges in lower income countries is multifaceted, requiring partnership working to ensure that innovation reaches patients. - In some circumstances, technology transfer can play a role in increasing access, and we are involved in several product transfer and capacity building programmes in countries where we operate.
-Manufacturing medicines is a complex process with the lowest costs and efficiencies achieved though concentration in large plants in a limited number of locations.
-It is therefore important to consider technology transfer more broadly than by focussing on local manufacturing alone. - We recognise the importance of targeted product donations in the form of humanitarian assistance or as emergency support in the event of natural disasters.
+We collaborate with global health partners to increase our impact in lower income countries. - We believe the root cause of health equity challenges in lower income countries is multifaceted, requiring partnership working to ensure that innovation reaches patients.
+An estimated 2 billion people around the world have no access to the medicines listed as essential by the WHO, of which 90% are off-patenti.
+The least developed countries are not required to enforce the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS) intellectual property (IP) rights for medicines and vaccines before July 2034; however, these are often challenging markets in which to commercialise products for innovator and generic companies. - IP underpins the system that has led to transformational medical breakthroughs.
+IP protections can coexist with mechanisms to improve access to medicines.
+Effective protection and enforcement of IP supports the multi-stakeholder collaboration, information-sharing and knowledge transfer underpinning many major breakthroughs and access partnerships. - In some circumstances, technology transfer can play a role in increasing access.
+We are involved in several product transfer and capacity building programmes in countries where we operate.
+Manufacturing medicines is a complex process, with the lowest costs and efficiencies achieved though concentration in large plants in a limited number of locations.
+It is therefore important to consider technology transfer more broadly than by focussing on local manufacturing alone.

+- We recognise the importance of targeted product donations in the form of humanitarian assistance or as emergency support in the event of natural disasters.
 We do not believe that long-term donations are a sustainable approach for creating the capacity and capability needed to manage healthcare challenges faced by many countries. - We are renewing our commitment to expand access to our vaccines and medicines that have the potential to change the trajectory of high-burden diseases in lower income countries.
-We will systematically evaluate our pipeline and portfolio, in consultation with global health partners, to focus on opportunities for sustainable impact in lower income countries.

-- Maintaining investment needed for the research, development, manufacture and distribution of new treatments for diseases of lower income countries is extremely challenging.
+We will systematically evaluate our pipeline and portfolio, in consultation with global health partners, to focus on opportunities for sustainable impact in lower income countries. - Maintaining investment needed for the research, development, manufacture and distribution of new treatments for diseases of lower income countries is extremely challenging.
 We need a policy and financing environment where global health discoveries are supported, developed and brought to patients using a model that shares the risk throughout the development lifecycle, and leverages the expertise of different partners involved in delivering healthcare. - We recognise the importance of progress towards Universal Health Care (UHC).
 A focus on prevention and health system strengthening, and not just on treatment, is essential.
 Expenditure on health should be seen as an investment rather than solely as a cost.